Family-friendly activities in Newark

 Newark Earthworks

-The Newark Earthworks are the largest set of geometric earthen enclosures in the world and a national historic landmark.
-The earthworks were built by the Hopewell culture between 100 B.C. and 500 A.D.
+The Newark Earthworks are the largest set of geometric earthen enclosures in the world and a now a UNESCO World Heritage Site.
+The earthworks were built by the Hopewell Culture between 100 B.C. and 500 A.D.
 Over the years, the growth of Newark (sadly) destroyed many of the earthworks, but three major pieces still survive.
 We visited 2 of the 3 sites managed by the Ohio History Connection.

 National Heisey Glass Museum